-No Vacation Required is our platform for sharing our path and boosting our mission to increase the number of fulfilled people in the world.
+No Vacation Required is our platform for sharing our take on Everyday Fulfillment and boosting our mission to increase the number of fulfilled people in the world.
 It's all about pushing ourselves forward, ensuring that we live fully now, and modeling this lifestyle choice to others.

 In honor of all the people who live in corners of the world that are devoid of the opportunity we have in the developed world – choice, freedom, democracy – we really can't look at our fortunate existence any other way.
 We owe it to others who don't have the same opportunities to live as fully as we can and to fight to make the planet a bit more hospitable for everyone.
 That's what the NVR Project is all about – expanding opportunity.

-We're thrilled to announce what we have cookin' here in 2016.
-This year, we're leaning fully into Effective Altruism.
+We're thrilled to announce what we have cookin' here in late 2016/2017.
+We're leaning fully into Effective Altruism.
 Giving the shortest explanation possible, Effective Altruism is all about evaluating altruistic options and acting in a way that positively supports the greatest possible impact.
 A few entities rigorously evaluate potential Effective Altruism charities and throw their support and voice behind an ultra-select few that are able to meet the lofty bar of delivering the highest impact.

 Oxfam is one of those charities, and we'll be supporting them in a way that aligns very well with who we are and what we believe in.
 This year (and beyond) we're doing something really cool.
 We'll be donating $1 for every single mile we move – walk, run, hike, you name it.
 Fun, huh!
 We love exercise and Oxfam is an organization that we have deep respect for.
 Double win!